 Such complexity results in a huge and ever-changing attack surface.

-Traditional tools were created for a world with fewer systems, simpler networks, and mostly on-prem identities.
-Artificial Intelligence (AI) had to become a must-have in 2026 just to be able to understand normal behavior for so many identities and let alone to detect that something is wrong.
+Traditional tools were created for a world with fewer systems, simpler networks, and mostly on-premises identities.
+As identity ecosystems have grown more complex, Artificial Intelligence (AI) has become essential for understanding normal behavior across large numbers of identities and detecting suspicious activity.

 How AI Changed Threat Detection